Tuesday, 9 December, 2025

 FAQs on Stents and Heart Health

 Q1.
-What are the main types of stents used?
+What are the main types of stents used in heart treatment?

 Q3.
 How safe is stent surgery in India?